Cornus alternifolia

 Cornus alternifolia is a species of flowering plant in the dogwood family Cornaceae, native to eastern North America, from Newfoundland west to southern Manitoba and Minnesota, and south to northern Florida and Mississippi.
 It is rare in the southern United States.
 It is commonly known as green osier, alternate-leaved dogwood, and pagoda dogwood.

 Description

+It is a small deciduous shrub or tree growing to 25 ft (rarely 30 ft) tall and 20 ft to 32 ft wide, with a trunk up to 6 in in diameter.
+The branches manifest in horizontal layers separated by gaps, with a flat-topped crown, said to resemble a pagoda.

+The alternate-leaf dogwood is a shrub or small tree that has horizontal branches that form tiers.
+The branches are parallel to the ground creating a layered tiered look with upturned branches like a pagoda.
+This plant may grow from 15 to 25 feet tall and 20 to 32 feet wide.